About Me

 This is why it’s so important for scientists to communicate what is exciting about their work.
 They owe it to the truths they’ve discovered to make people listen, clarify misunderstandings, and propel the world forward.

-I am dedicated to the art of science storytelling; to enlighten, and entertain.
+I am dedicated to the art of science storytelling, to enlighten and entertain.
 Let me help you research, write, and edit the biological processes you want your audience to grasp.